Cricket-Triangular Series West Indies v South Africa scoreboard

-June 15 (Infostrada Sports) - Scoreboard in the sixth Triangular Series match between West Indies and South Africa on Wednesday in Basseterre, St Kitts and Nevis
+June 16 (Infostrada Sports) - Scoreboard at close of play in the sixth Triangular Series match between West Indies and South Africa on Wednesday in Basseterre, St Kitts and Nevis

 South Africa Innings